longturn/freeciv21/docs/Manuals/Game/message-options.rst

 Client Message Options
 **********************

-As discussed in the :ref:`Message Options <client-manual-messages>` section of the game manual, there are a large collection of message output options available.
+As discussed in the :ref:`Message Options <client-manual-messages>` section of the game manual, there is a large collection of message output options available.
 This page lists them in detail.
 Here is a sample of the top of the message options dialog.